Health PEI Board Members

 Helen Flynn is a Registered Nurse (retired) who also holds a Masters Degree in Adult Education.
 In Health, she has held leadership roles in corrections, addictions, corporate services (health) and retired as Manager of Health Programs at Holland College.
 Since then, she has been self- employed doing contract work for a number of organizations.

-In 2012, Helen was awarded the Queen Elizabeth 11 Diamond Jubilee Medal and the Distinguished Service Award from Heart and Stoke Canada.
+In 2012, Helen was awarded the Queen Elizabeth II Diamond Jubilee Medal and the Distinguished Service Award from Heart and Stroke Canada.

 She and her husband Donnie have two adult children both of whom have a health background; as well as twin grandsons whom Helen is quite involved.

 Board Member / Chair of Community Health Engagement Committee – Western Region

 Colleen Parker is the Executive Director of Enriched Residential Care Concepts at Phillips Residence, Community Care Facility in Alberton.
 Previously, she worked for 17 years at Kids West Inc. as Coordinator of the Canada Prenatal Nutrition Program and Family Services Coordinator.
 Prior to that, Colleen worked for 15 years for the Department of Health and Social Services.

 Colleen is a graduate of UPEI.
 She has extensive multi-sector experience having served on many local, provincial and national committees and boards.
 Colleen served as a Trustee with the English Language School Board and served on the UPEI Alumni Board of Directors and UPEI Senate.